Mossberg 940 Pro Waterfowl Review | Tested vs. 930

 Have you ever seen a shotgun and just knew you had to have it?
 That was the Mossberg 940 Pro Waterfowl for me.
-It was mine at first sight, I just needed to wait six months after it was announced until I could find a way to track one down!
+It was mine at first sight, and eventually Mossberg was able to get me one to test.
 I am not a man of many shotguns either, but the 940 Pro Waterfowl has the perfect blend of features to make a high-performance duck hunting gun that is built to work hard for a reasonable price.

 Why The 940 Pro Waterfowl?